Using the Serial Console

 All console output from each node is saved in

-/var/log/tiplogs/pcXXX.run, where pcXXX is a node allocated to your experiment.
+/var/log/tiplogs/node-name.run, where node-name is a node allocated to your experiment.

 This run file is created when nodes are first allocated to an experiment, and the Unix permissions of the run files permit only members of the project to view them.

 When the experiment is swapped out, the run logs are removed.
 In order to preserve them, you must make a copy before swapping out your experiment.

 Console logs may be viewed through the web interface on the Show Experiment page by clicking on the icon in the Console column of the Reserved Nodes table.